igatjens/transifex-tools/README.md

 ## Compare
 Run **`compare.sh`** to compare resources between backups and the current translation, and find the resources that have changes.

+## Generate translations
+Run **`generate-translations`** to generate the .qm and .mo binary files, these are the files used in the system.

 # Español